 The question of having a Pipe Band was brought to the Legion Branch membership in the year 1969.
 Comrade Sydney (Bus) Featherstone was given the go-ahead by the general body in January 1969, as such a band was thought necessary to accompany our Colour Guard in their many parades.
 Bus Featherstone was appointed Pipe Major and Art Culp was appointed Drum Major

 In May 1969 the first students joined the Band.
-Although all of the original Band members have retired or passed on, the band is very proud to have the longest serving active member within its ranks, Lead Tip - Sergeant John Kirkwood, who has been a Drummer with the band since 1985.
+Although all of the original Band members have retired or passed on, the band is still very active in teaching Pipes and Drums to any who wish to learn and participate in a great hobby.

 In 1971 due to poor health, Pipe Major Featherstone had to step down.
 The position of Pipe Major went to Hugh McLean Jr. under who's direction the band went on to their first "glories" for the Band and RCL Branch 163.

 Hugh McLean left the Band in 1976, but shortly thereafter the Pipe Band once again had a new Pipe Major, Bob Morrow, who served in that capacity until 1977.
 The reigns were then handed over to Pipe Major, Norm Stronach who led the band until 1980.
 From 1980 until 1982, the band was under the direction of Pipe Major Ian Drummond.